aimclub/GEFEST/README.rst

 **GEFEST** (**G**\enerative **E**\volution **F**\or **E**\ncoded **ST**\ructures) is a toolbox for the generative design of
 physical objects.

+In core it uses:
-It uses: (1) numerical modelling to simulate the interaction between object and environment;
+1. Numerical modelling to simulate the interaction between object and environment
-(2) evolutionary optimization to produce new variants of geometrically-encoded structures.
+2. Evolutionary optimization to produce new variants of geometrically-encoded structures

 The basic abstractions in GEFEST are Point, Polygon, Structure and Domain.